MartinZylauv/flex-traffic/README.md

 We made a solution in java, with all the nescessary graphs and diagrams which where a requirement from the assignment we got.

 The process took 5 weeks from start to finish, including a 40 page paper on the project as a whole, and the work process within.

+The project was presented on june 20th and got judged by our teachers.
+We both passed this exam.